TimurSalakhetdinov/Greenplum_DB/README.md

 ## Acknowledgments

-Special thanks to the Sapiens \solutions mentors and organizers for their invaluable support and guidance throughout the project.
+Special thanks to the Sapiens Solutions mentors and organizers for their invaluable support and guidance throughout the project.
 Your expertise and encouragement were critical to our success.